remblock/REMChain-Automated-Bot/README.md

 # REMChain Automated Bot

-This script will allow you to choose whether to have it automate your votes daily, or have instead just claim your BP rewards daily.
-You can also have it do both these tasks.
+This script will allow you to choose whether to have it automate your votes daily, or have it instead just claim your BP rewards daily.
+You can also set it up to do both these tasks.
 For this script to work you must have already setup your "vote" and "claim" account permissions.<br>
 <br>
 If not please refer to https://github.com/SooSDExZ/REMChain-Testnet-Scripts to setup these account permissions.